spydazcomputers/Generator-Controller/README.md

 - **Output Monitoring:** Uses a light sensor to detect the generator's output status via the output indicator light.
 - **Configurable Parameters:** Starter activation time and other settings can be adjusted via ESPHome configuration.
 - **Remote Control & Monitoring:** Integrates with Home Assistant for remote operation and status updates.
+- **Remote Web Monitoring** No Home assistant required.
+If used without home assitant disable API in code

 ## Hardware Requirements

-- ESP8266 or ESP32 microcontroller
+- ESP8266 or ESP32 microcontroller (This project was created on a BEVR 4 Channel ESP32C6 development board)
+- RF Remote with reciever (This project used a reciever with Logic level outputs RX480-E4 and corresponding remote).
 - Predator 3500 generator
-- Relay or actuator for choke control
+- Actuator for choke control (12V car door 2 wire solenoid)
-- Relay for starter activation
-- Light sensor (e.g., LDR or photodiode) positioned on the generator's output light
+- Photo Resistor positioned on the generator's output light
 - Power supply for ESP device

 ## Setup

 1. Connect the choke and starter actuators to the ESP device via relays.
 2. Mount the light sensor on the generator's output indicator light.
+3. Wire Photodiode to the appropriate GPIO
+4. Wire the RF Reciever to the Appropriate GPIO points
-3. Flash the ESP device with the provided ESPHome configuration.
+4. Flash the ESP device with the provided ESPHome configuration.
-4. Integrate with Home Assistant for remote control and monitoring.
+5. Integrate with Home Assistant for remote control and monitoring.

 ## Configuration